vimond/replay/plans.md

 ## Some goals

 * Statically typed
-* Tests also for components
+* Tests, also for components
 * Component-centric full player toolkit
 * Standalone components + starter player
 * Still easy to re-skin starter player
 * Easy to integrate with Redux state, but also easy to keep out of global state
-* Modern, but not an immature styling approach
+* Possibly complement traditional CSS with modern, but not an immature styling approach
+* Styling framework choices should be agnostic to components
+* Accessibility compliance...
-* No company or customer specifics, or mentioning of them - prepared for different VCS policies
+* No company or customer specifics, or mentioning of them - prepared for different VCS access policies
-* Code splitting for streaming libraries
+* Code splitting for the integrated streaming libraries

 # The view: Player with controls